Many men dream of greatness and live ordinary lives instead. Gregory wanted to live the simple life of a monk, but God had other plans.

 Celebrate God’s Heroes!

 Pope Gregory is just one of the many Christians heroes we can celebrate!

 What a joy to pass down our Christian heritage to our children.
 Tell their stories to the next generation by reading aloud biographies, watching movies, or throwing a Heroes for Jesus Party.

 Heroes for Jesus Party

-Learn all about it in Celebrate Our Christian Heroes where you can discover how our family celebrates Christian heroes, why our family doesn’t celebrate Halloween, and why children and teens need super-heroes.
+You can host your own Heroes for Jesus Party with easy instructions from Celebrate Our Christian Superheroes where you can discover how our family celebrates Christian heroes, some great ideas for Halloween alternatives, and why children and teens need super-heroes.